 9. Garbage / Rubbish Disposal You will be required to provide an adequate number of garbage receptacles.
 Receptacles must be water tight and rodent proof.
 Arrangements for scheduled pick-up times must be frequent enough to allow receptacle covers to remain closed at all times.

 10. Water Supply With few exceptions, food service operations served by a well are classified as Transient Non Community Water Supplies and as such are regulated by the State Department of Health.
 Sampling requirements and construction standards for these wells must be met before a Food Service License can be obtained from BBHD.
 Details regarding the Transient Water Supply requirements can be obtained by contacting the Water Supply Section of the State Department of Public Health at 860-509-7333.

 11. Grease Traps Grease traps are required for both new and existing food service establishments.
 The regulatory authority for sanitary sewer grease traps is the Water Pollution Control Authority of the town where the business is located.
 The Food Service License will not be issued until local grease trap requirements have been met.
 12. Home Cooked Foods, Caterers & Mobile Vendors The preparation of food for public consumption must take place in a licensed kitchen.
 A licensed kitchen may be located in a private home provided the licensed kitchen is completely separate from the residential kitchen and the licensed kitchen meets the requirements of the BBHD.

-Where can I take a QFO Certification Exam?
+Where can I take a CFPM Certification Exam?